Norway's Yara to stop buying potash from Belarus due to sanctions | Business

 - Norway

-Norwegian fertiliser maker Yara said on Monday it will wind down its purchase of potash from Belarus by April 1 this year as international sanctions made it impossible to continue the trade.
+Norwegian fertiliser maker Yara said on Monday it will wind down its purchase of potash from Belarus by April 1 as international sanctions made it impossible to continue the trade.

-Yara is a key customer of state-owned Belaruskali, one of the world's largest producers of potash, the crop nutrient that is Belarus' main foreign currency earner.
+Yara is a key customer of state-owned Belaruskali, one of the world's largest producers of potassium salt, or potash, the crop nutrient that is a major foreign currency earner for Belarus.
+The company said its purchase of potash from Belarus had been in full compliance with the sanctions but would still have to come to a halt.

+"Other parts of the supply chain are withdrawing essential services required to enable potash exports from Belarus, as a result of which Yara has initiated a wind-down in sourcing activities," the company said in a statement.
+Western powers accuse Belarus' President Alexander Lukashenko of rigging a 2020 presidential election and have piled sanctions on his regime, including restrictions on some potash exports.

+Yara sources potash from nine suppliers globally, according to a company sustainability report filed last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)